SciTools/iris/docs/src/userguide/loading_iris_cubes.rst

      :ref:`strict-loading`).
 Anything that can be done with a Python :class:`list` can be done with an :class:`iris.cube.CubeList`.

      The order of this list should not be relied upon.
-Ways of extracting a specific cube or cubes are covered in :ref:`constrained-loading` and :ref:`strict-loading`.
+Ways of loading a specific cube or cubes are covered in :ref:`constrained-loading` and :ref:`strict-loading`.